-- A. Given a rate-set $\{r_1, \ldots, r_K\}$ Mb/s with $r_i < r{i+1}$ for all $i \in \{1, \ldots, K-1\}$ (e.g. for 802.11a $\{6, 9, \ldots, 54\}$), use theory and experiment to identify rates r_i such that the PLR in given channel conditions at rate r_i is higher than the one for a higher rate r_j .
-These rates are excluded from H-RCA's rate-set. - B. To estimate PLR, H-RCA uses a technique based on TXOP to gain observations of packets solely susceptible to loss through channel noise. - C. Use theory or experiment to determine for each rate a critical PLR value above which a lower rate would give higher throughput. - D. Use Bayesian inference to determine if the PLR of the current rate is above a rate lowering threshold. - E. Set rate increase frequency so that the opportunity-cost of sampling a higher rate is, in the worst-case, less than 5%.
+- A. Given a rate-set $\{r_1, \ldots, r_K\}$ Mb/s sorted in increasing order, $r_i < r{i+1}$ for all $i \in \{1, \ldots, K-1\}$ (e.g. for 802.11a $\{6, 9, \ldots, 54\}$ ), use theory and experiment to identify rates $r_i$ such that the PLR in given channel conditions at rate $r_i$ is higher than the PLR for a higher rate $r_i$ .
+These rates are excluded from H-RCA's rate-set. - B. To estimate PLR, H-RCA uses a technique based on TXOP to gain observations of packets solely susceptible to loss through channel noise. - C. Use theory or experiment to determine for each rate a critical PLR value, the rate lowering threshold, above which a lower rate would give higher throughput. - D. Use Bayesian inference to determine if the PLR of the current rate is above a rate lowering threshold. - E. Set rate increase frequency so that the opportunity-cost of sampling a higher rate is, in the worst-case, less than, say, 5%.

 The H-RCA approach is to first evaluate the rate-set with theory and experiment to determine if increasing rate necessarily leads to a deterioration in PLR at each fixed level of channel noise.
 This process identifies problematic rates for incremental RC schemes.
-For example, we provide experimental evidence supporting the theoretical prediction that the 9 Mb/s 802.11a rate is redundant.
+Theoretical predictions, for example, suggest that the 9 Mb/s rate is redundant in 802.11a as the higher 12 Mb/s rate always possesses greater robustness to noise [8][9] and we provide experimental evidence in support of this finding.
+As we consistently find this redundancy, including in experiments beyond those reported here, our approach is to exclude 9 Mb/s.
+At a minimum, these results clearly necessitate that any incremental RC algorithm must sample both the 9 Mb/s and 12 Mb/s rates when investigating rate increase decisions from 6 Mb/s or risk under-performance.

 RC algorithms need to make two decisions: when to increase the rate and when to decrease it.
 Rate-increase decisions are necessarily exploratory as channel performance at the higher rate must be determined from new observations.
 Assuming lower rates are more robust, rate-decrease decisions can be made based on channel observations at the current rate.
 Thus these two decision making processes are distinct in nature.
 We use an opportunity-cost paradigm to dictate the frequency of rate-increase decisions.
-For rate-decrease decisions, we employ a cutting-edge censored data technique to separate losses due to collisions from those due to noise, followed Bayesian decision making based on the resulting statistics.
+For rate-decrease decisions, we employ a recently proposed censored data technique [7] to separate losses due to collisions from those due to noise, followed by Bayesian decision making based on the resulting statistics.
+The resulting algorithm makes rate change decisions based on pre-calculated thresholds that can be stored in a lookup table.
+These comparisons are executed by the host CPU and not by the wireless card's firmware, so the algorithm's computational burden is, effectively, insignificant.